nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 #### Listing all schedules: `list-s`

 Displays a list of all schedules in TutorConnect.
-List can be filtered by tutors using the `TUTOR_INDEX` provided in the tutor list, or by `COMPLETED` or MISSED `status`.
+List can be filtered by tutors using the `TUTOR_INDEX` provided in the tutor list, or by `COMPLETED` or `MISSED` status.

 ##### :star: First time users
 {:.no_toc}